coderamitdey/emergency_hotline_project/README.md

 1. Difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll

 getElementById---
-1)	Selects only one element by its unique id. getElementsByClassName
+a)	Selects only one element by its unique id. getElementsByClassName
-2)	Selects all elements with the given class name. querySelector
+b)	Selects all elements with the given class name. querySelector
-3)	Selects the first element that matches a CSS selector. querySelectorAll
+c)	Selects the first element that matches a CSS selector. querySelectorAll
-4)	Selects all elements that match a CSS selector.
+d)	Selects all elements that match a CSS selector.

 2. How do you create and insert a new element into the DOM?
 Steps:
-1. Create an element
+a) Create an element
-2. Add text or attributes
+b) Add text or attributes
-3. Insert into DOM
+c) Insert into DOM

 3. What is Event Bubbling and how does it work?
 Bubbling: